 ... from the Competitive Retailer (CR) to the Transmission Distribution Service Provider (TDSP), is used by the CR to reject and/or accept with exception the 810 Invoice sent by the TDSP for Non-bypassable Charges (NBC), Discretionary Service Charges (DSC) and Construction Services (CS).

-... from the MOU/EC TDSP (MOU-Coop only), is used to reject the 810 Invoice sent by the CR
+... from the MOU/EC TDSP (MOU-Coop only), is used to reject the 810 Invoice sent by the CR, unless otherwise indicated in Retail Market Guide 8.1.

 ... from ERCOT to the TDSP, is used to reject the 867 Usage sent by the TDSP.